n., plural: decomposers

 - Dead or decaying plant tissues feeding insects

 Decomposers are a group of organisms that essentially break down decaying organic matter.
 There are two major groups that make up the decomposers: detritivores that feed on dead matter and saprotrophs.
-Detritivores include the animal decomposers whereas the saprotrophs are exemplified by fungi and bacteria.
+Detritivores (sometimes simply called detrivores) include animal decomposers whereas saprotrophs (also called saprobes) are exemplified by fungi and bacteria.
 Although decomposers and detritivores are sometimes used synonymously they are two distinct terms.
 Although the term “decomposer” is a more inclusive term to include not just the saprotrophs but also detritivores.

 Let’s find out what decomposition is, how the decomposers carry it out, and the factors affecting the process.